Joara: History

 In the 21st century, archaeological finds from excavations have established evidence of substantial Mississippian and brief Spanish 16th-century settlement in the western interior of North Carolina.
 The Joara chiefdom was the site of Fort San Juan, established by the Juan Pardo expedition as the earliest Spanish outpost (1567–1568) in the interior of what is now North Carolina.
 This was 40 years before the English settlement at Jamestown and nearly 20 years before their "Lost Colony" at Roanoke Island.

 Located northwest of present-day Morganton, seat of Burke County, the site has been excavated since the early 2000s, in portions, by the Upper Catawba Valley Archaeology Project.
-Regular open houses and educational events for the public during the summer excavation season.
+Regular open houses and educational events are held for the public during the summer excavation season.

 Established about AD 1000, Joara was the largest Mississippian-culture settlement within the current boundaries of North Carolina.
 In 1540 a party of Spanish conquistador Hernando De Soto recorded encountering the people at this chiefdom site.
 De Soto's 1540 expedition also noted the Chalaque people in the area near Joara.
 Chalaque is believed by scholars to refer to the Cherokee.
 The Cherokee, an Iroquoian-speaking people, are believed to have migrated into their homelands of present-day western North Carolina, South Carolina, southeastern Tennessee, and northeastern Georgia from northern areas around the Great Lakes.
 According to de Soto's account, Cherokee speakers were among the peoples present during the late Mississippian-culture era.

 Joara was still thriving in January 1567 when Spanish soldiers under command of Captain Juan Pardo arrived.
 Pardo established a base there for the winter, called the settlement Cuenca, and built Fort San Juan.
 Pardo's men also traveled west, establishing five more forts, including one at Chiaha.
 After 18 months, the natives killed the soldiers at Fort San Juan and burned the structures down.
 That same year, 1568, the natives destroyed the other five forts in the southwest interior of the region and killed all but one of the 120 men Pardo had stationed in them.
 As a result, the Spanish ended their colonizing effort in the interior of the Southeast.

 High mortality due to European infectious diseases and warfare reduced the smaller bands of peoples.
 The historic tribes arose in new political groupings.
 Joara was abandoned long before English explorers arrived in the region in the 17th century, and the site became lost.
 English, Scots-Irish and German immigrants arrived in northwestern North Carolina in the later 18th century.